-The syllabus studied is the Edexcel AS and A Level GCE.
+The specification studied is the Edexcel A Level (SNAB A).
+Code 9BN0

 The AS course develops concepts introduced at GCSE, including the familiar areas such as Mammalian Physiology and Environmental Biology.
 New topics include Cell Biology and Biochemistry.
 All sections are developed in greater depth; for example, bringing an insight into chromosomal structure and an understanding of how genes code for proteins leading to the control of cell function.
 The course will follow a concept-led approach.

 The coursework enables students to develop their own particular interests in the subject in order to write a report on a biological topic.
 Overall the course is designed to develop a range of practical skills including microscopy, plus the design, organisation and execution of experiments continuing ‘How Science works’ from GCSE.
 There is no whole animal dissection.